UBB-bibliometrics/search-strategies/remote_sensing.md

 TS=
 (   "GIS"
     AND
+        ("satellite$"
+        OR "drone$" OR "unmanned aerial vehicle$" OR "unmanned air vehicle$" OR "unmanned aerial system$" OR "unoccupied aerial vehicle$" OR "UAV" OR "UAVs"
-        ("spatial" OR "geographic*" OR "topograph*" OR "elevation" OR "land cover"
+        OR "spatial" OR "geographic*" OR "topograph*" OR "elevation" OR "land cover"
         OR "map" OR "maps"
         OR "travel" OR "roads" OR "transport"